Organic Minimalism in the Bathroom: Mid-Century Order, Softer Materials

 Depth: protect circulation

 A deeper cabinet can look substantial, but it can also compress the walkway.
 In smaller bathrooms, a slightly shallower cabinet with smarter drawers often feels more luxurious because the room moves better.
-This is one of the most overlooked “calm” upgrades because it changes how your body experiences the room.
+This is one of the most overlooked calm upgrades because it changes how your body experiences the room, not just how the cabinet photographs.

 Storage: drawers keep the room quiet